-- University students, preferred in the 3rd or 4th year, majoring in journalism and media in Cambodia. - Enthusiastic students who would like to explore data journalism field. - Students who are willing to explore new skills to elevate the story production to the next level.
+- Professional or media journalism students - Enthusiastic journalists who would like to explore the data journalism field. - Journalists who are willing to explore new skills to elevate the story production to the next level.

 What will you gain from this training?